gloriasp15/portfolio-2026/business-cases/03-ai-driven-planning-forecast/README.md

 ## A. Business Problem

-In volatile and fast-changing environments, traditional planning and forecasting models struggle to support timely and confident decision-making.

-While data availability has increased, planning processes remain fragmented, slow and heavily manual, limiting their ability to guide strategic choices.
+Increased investment in data and analytics has led many organizations to **struggle with harmonisation and effective downstream use**.
+Forecasts and plans often coexist in multiple versions across multiple channels, shaped by different assumptions, ownership models and time horizons.

+As a result, planning becomes highly manual, increasing operational risk associated with human intervention.
+This makes it difficult to test strategic choices in a consistent and trustworthy way.
+Scenarios are produced, but rarely recalculated at the pace decisions require, and executive teams frequently rely on parallel analyses or intuition when navigating trade-offs.

+The core problem is not the absence of information, but the lack of an integrating model that consistently converts business drivers and assumptions into timely, decision-ready intelligence.

 ### Current Challenges

-- Fragmented planning cycles and multiple forecast versions
+- Fragmented planning cycles and multiple, inconsistent forecast versions
-- Low executive trust in forecasting outputs
+- Limited transparency on key drivers, resulting in low executive trust in forecasting outputs
-- Slow scenario recalculation in volatile contexts
+- Slow scenario recalculation in rapidly changing contexts

 ### Impact on the Organization

-- Delayed strategic decisions
+- Strategic decisions delayed or taken based on outdated insights
 - Inefficient capital allocation
-- Planning perceived as reporting, not decision support
+- Planning perceived as reporting, not decision enabler

 ---